tabithawoo/notestash-notes-app/README.md

 A React app for making, editing and reading notes.
-Framer Motion provides transition animations and hover animations..
+Framer Motion provides transition animations and hover animations.

 ## Features